codelittinc/incubator-resources/best_practices/encryption.md

 Why?
 Privacy and security.

+We work with a lot of 3rd parties.
+When sending or recieving info such as Secret Keys or Passwords, use a secure sending service like [Boveda.](bovedahq.com) Do not send sensitive information in plaintext.

 ###Email

 PGP/GPG encrypted email is a must.
 Regardless of your distribution or OS, you'll need a encryption key manager, email client, and compatible PGP/GPG plugin.